SNP genotyping: Primer extension

-5’- nuclease
+5’-nuclease

 Taq DNA polymerase's 5’-nuclease activity is used in the TaqMan assay for SNP genotyping.
-The TaqMan assay is performed concurrently with a PCR reaction and the results can be read in real-time as the PCR reaction proceeds (McGuigan & Ralston 2002).
+The TaqMan assay is performed concurrently with a PCR reaction and the results can be read in real-time as the PCR reaction proceeds.
 The assay requires forward and reverse PCR primers that will amplify a region that includes the SNP polymorphic site.
 Allele discrimination is achieved using FRET combined with one or two allele-specific probes that hybridize to the SNP polymorphic site.
 The probes will have a fluorophore linked to their 5’ end and a quencher molecule linked to their 3’ end.
 While the probe is intact, the quencher will remain in close proximity to the fluorophore, eliminating the fluorophore's signal.
 During the PCR amplification step, if the allele-specific probe is perfectly complementary to the SNP allele, it will bind to the target DNA strand and then get degraded by 5’-nuclease activity of the Taq polymerase as it extends the DNA from the PCR primers.
 The degradation of the probe results in the separation of the fluorophore from the quencher molecule, generating a detectable signal.
 If the allele-specific probe is not perfectly complementary, it will have lower melting temperature and not bind as efficiently.
-This prevents the nuclease from acting on the probe (McGuigan & Ralston 2002).
+This prevents the nuclease from acting on the probe.

 Since the TaqMan assay is based on PCR, it is relatively simple to implement.
 The TaqMan assay can be multiplexed by combining the detection of up to seven SNPs in one reaction.
 However, since each SNP requires a distinct probe, the TaqMan assay is limited by the how close the SNPs can be situated.
 The scale of the assay can be drastically increased by performing many simultaneous reactions in microtitre plates.
-Generally, TaqMan is limited to applications that involve interrogating a small number of SNPs since optimal probes and reaction conditions must be designed for each SNP (Syvanen 2001).
+Generally, TaqMan is limited to applications that involve interrogating a small number of SNPs since optimal probes and reaction conditions must be designed for each SNP.